eswarkumarofficial/H4ck3r-WAVS/README.md

   python3 tester.py

-**Navigate to the H4ck3r WAVS folder/directory to find the report**
+**Navigate to the H4ck3r-WAVS folder/directory to find the report**